Who Has the Best Cloud-Based Payments Solution?

 There are a lot of misconceptions out there about cloud POS systems.

-For example, fears of the cloud as being unsecured or a “digital no man's land” have no basis in reality.
+For example, fears of the cloud as unsecured or a “digital no man's land” have no basis.
 In fact, a cloud POS is generally more secure than traditional POS systems.
 And, as discussed above, worries about internet connectivity are unfounded too.
 Even if you lose connectivity, a good system will cache and store transaction data, then upload it to the cloud once you reestablish connectivity.

 Some experts have raised concerns about the ownership of data stored within cloud systems.
 Cloud service providers are aware of the legal gray area and have taken steps to address it.
 However, data ownership issues can still create uncertainty, especially as consumer data rights are fleshed out by legislation like the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).